|Shopping cart is empty.|

 Shine Transition Advisory Committee

 From July 1st 2016, Shine became a service division of Presbyterian Support Northern (PSN).
 (Read more here.)
 At that time, former Shine Trustee David Boswell joined the PSN Board.
 Four other previous Shine Trustees, listed below, became part of our Transition Advisory Committee, and Richard Wood from the PSN Board also joined this committee.
-Please note that the Shine Foundation also continues to operate for the primary purpose of fundraising to support Shine's services.
+The Shine Foundation also continues to operate for the primary purpose of fundraising to support Shine services.

 Hamish Macleod, previous Shine Chairperson

 Ngaio Kemp, Ngati Whatua, previous Chair of Te Roopu Ohomairangi